 Other options include skirt steak or New York strip.
 Look for thinly sliced steak at your grocery store, or ask your butcher to slice it thinly for you.
 And remember - you want very thin, shaved beef if possible!

-For toppings, we keep it to onions, peppers, and Provolone cheese.
-This is classic and a great choice for making the best Philly cheesesteak recipes.
+For toppings, we keep it to onions, peppers, and cheese sauce.
+This is a great choice for making the best Philly cheesesteak recipes.

-But, the best thing about this Philly cheesesteak sliders recipe is that you can mix it up how you like to fit your tastes!
+But, the best thing about this recipe is that you can mix it up how you like to fit your tastes!
 For example:

-- You can use a different cheese – like white American cheese or Mozzarella cheese instead of Provolone
+- You can use a different cheese - like white American, Provolone, or Mozzarella cheese

 - Leave out the peppers and stick to the onions - some people prefer their cheesesteaks with fried onions only and no peppers!